Dream It, Do It: How to Paint Wood Furniture

 Now comes the fun part!
 (I hate the prepping.)

-3. Priming.
 Once your piece is sanded and dust-free, you’re going to need to prime it.
 I prefer to use a spray primer, as it usually gives a neater, thinner coat than a brush-on.
-The brand I use is Painter’s Touch, which comes in gray and white.
 Obviously, gray is best to use under dark paint colors, and white is best for light colors.

 When you prime, you want to do several very thin coats.
 In fact, when you do the first coat, it should barely look like you’ve even primed.
 Let the primer dry for ten minutes or so (depending on the weather and manufacturer recommendations), then do another coat.
 Let that coat dry before doing one or two more.
 The goal is to have the piece completely covered in a thin, even coat of primer.